omniV1/AQC/Docs/InitialProposal.md

 ## User Experience

-The essence of A Quiet Chapter lies in creating a digital space that feels like a natural extension of your nurturing presence—a place where new parents feel held, supported, and empowered during a transformative time in their lives.
+The essence of LUNARA lies in creating a digital space that feels like a natural extension of your nurturing presence—a place where new parents feel held, supported, and empowered during a transformative time in their lives.

 ### Design Philosophy